 Now, far be it from me to tackle empirical evidence head-on (contrary to popular belief, I’m not that ignorant) but this is stereotyping waffle masquerading as intellectualism.
-Granted, there are men out there for whom a spendy suit or a noisy car is a supplement of a kind – but we don’t all have those (mental or physical) deficits to contend with.
+Granted, there are men out there for whom a spendy suit or a noisy car is a supplement of a kind – but we don’t all have those (mental or physical) deficits to content with.

 The response the study’s provoked from the mainstream media has fed the folly.
-The Verge published a piece last week stating; ‘If you thought you liked the Bugatti Chiron because of its otherworldly performance numbers, its opulent materials, or its striking looks, think again.
+The Verge published a piece recently stating; ‘If you thought you liked the Bugatti Chiron because of its otherworldly performance numbers, its opulent materials, or its striking looks, think again.
 You’re obviously just responding to your masculine need for exclusivity and superiority.’
 Am I the only man who finds that intensely irritating, if not insulting?
 Nor does it seem fair to state that ‘testosterone levels decide men’s desire for luxury goods’, as The Economic Times suggests, as if it’s the be-all, end-all mechanic.

 ‘Apparently, the thicker your chest rug, the more likely you are to want a Rolex’